Ricimer: Death and legacy

+[...] in the years following the death of Aetius, Ricimer's actions contributed more than anything else to the downfall of the West.
+Ricimer was a barbarian whose only goal in life was to promote his career at the expense of all else.
+It was thanks to Ricimer's devious plotting against Avitus, Majorian and Marcellinus that these excellent native commanders failed to stem the barbarian onslaught against the Roman Empire.

 Further contextualization that led to a barbarian generalissimo like Ricimer having so much influence on the Western Roman Empire is captured by historian James M. O'Flynn, who writes:

 Circumstances in the West demanded the existence of a supreme military commander who had a long record of intimate contact with barbarian troops; by the 470s, this virtually meant that he should be a barbarian.
 If a barbarian was unacceptable on the imperial throne (and, from the time of Constantius III, the throne was becoming less attractive to the few Romans who were eligible as generalissimos), then there had to be a generalissimo to function as a middle-man between the emperor—the impotent figurehead—and the barbarian troops, who represented real power.
 One is tempted, at first view, to wonder why the eastern emperors, in addition to fostering western colleagues, did not occasionally try to cultivate some well-disposed candidate for the post of generalissimo.
 Had Leo attempted this, perhaps the western throne might have been saved.

 Without a powerful figure to guide it, the Western Roman Empire experienced an even more rapid succession of emperors, none of whom was able to effectively consolidate power.
 The line of Western Roman Emperors ended arguably in either 476 (with Odoacer's deposition of Romulus Augustus) or 480 (with Julius Nepos's death), concentrating the remaining imperial power in far-off Constantinople.
 Historian J. B. Bury claims that Odoacer was more or less a constitutional successor to Ricimer.